Hi-vis clothing makes its wearers more visible. In that way, it is meant to prevent injuries and accidents.

 - Retroreflective high visibility clothing is best used for safety in traffic.
 It reflects the light that is pointed directly to it – like from behind the wheel.
 However, it is not that effective when observed from other angles.

 The first standard deals with the fabrics, materials and colours that need to be used for Hi-vis clothing in NZ, while the second one deals with the possible applications of such clothing.

 Instead of spending time and resources studying these standards and trying to apply them to your workplace, you can contact Alsco New Zealand and let them do that for you.

 Alsco NZ rents uniforms that match hi-vis clothing regulations in NZ.

 The only two colours that are acceptable by hi-vis clothing regulations in NZ are yellow and red-orange.

 Red is only allowed if it is in the orange spectrum.
 Otherwise, it cannot be considered a hi-vis colour, because it is not easily discernible for some people with a specific type of colour-blindness.
 This is regulated by AS/NZS 1906.4:2010.

 However, hi-vis standards in NZ don’t stop at determining the colours.
 There are also some other, specific requirements.
 Some of them include:

-- All hi-vis clothing in NZ is required to have at least 0.2 square metres of fluorescent material on the front of any hi vis vest or other type of garment and the same size patch on the back.
+- All hi-vis clothing in NZ is required to have at least 0.2 square metres of fluorescent material on the front of any hi-vis vest or another type of garment and the same size patch on the back.
 This fluorescent area should not be interrupted.

 - The reflective hi-vis tape for clothing needs to be at least 5 cm wide.
 Hi-vis clothing regulations in NZ require for the tape to be in one of the five allowed positions.